Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Introduction

 In the 1980's M. Mulase published two fundamental papers on the algebraic structure and formal integrability properties of the Kadomtsev-Petviashvili (KP) hierarchy, see \cite{M1,M3}.
 A common theme in these papers was the use of a powerful theorem on the factorization of a group of formal pseudo-differential operators of infinite order which integrated the algebra of formal pseudo-differential operators: this factorization ---a delicate algebraic generalization of the Birkhoff decomposition of loop groups appearing for example in \cite{GR,PS}--- allowed him to {\em solve} the Cauchy problem for the KP hierarchy in an algebraic context.

 In this paper we adapt Mulase's results and constructions to a rigorous setting suitable for Analysis, and we prove well-posedness of the Cauchy problem for the KP hierarchy in a smooth category.
 In fact, we provide two solutions for the Cauchy problem.
-One is modelled after the theory of $r$-matrices \cite{RS,STS}, and the other is based on an infinite-dimensional version of the Ambrose-Singer theorem \cite{Ma2013,Ma2015}.
+The first one is modelled after the theory of $r$-matrices \cite{RS,STS}, while the second one uses an infinite-dimensional version of the Ambrose-Singer theorem (see \cite{Ma2013,Ma2015}, and \cite{Stern} for the classical finite-dimensional case).
 As our smooth category we choose the setting of regular Fr\"olicher Lie groups and algebras, see \cite{KM}, which is not too different from the so-called convenient setting described in the same reference.
 This context allows us to construct genuine Lie groups and Lie algebras structures out of spaces of formal pseudo-differential operators.